The Nesterov-Spokoiny Acceleration Achieves Strict $o(1/k^2)$ Convergence: Introduction

 \subsection{Accelerated Gradient Methods}

 \if\highlight1

 \fi Based on a common physics phenomenon and the original Gradient Algorithm, Polyak's Heavy-ball method was invented \cite{1964Some}.
 This algorithm is perhaps the first method that directly aims to accelerate the convergence of gradient search.
 One of the most surprising works in this field is the Nesterov's Accelerated Gradient (NAG) method \cite{nesterov1983method}, where accelerated gradient methods were invented to speed up the convergence for smooth convex programs.
 For such problems, NAG achieves a $O(k^{-2})$ convergence rate, without incurring computations of higher-order expense.
-When the iteration counter $k$ is not large, the convergence rate of NAG is proved to be optimal among methods where the next iteration can be written as a linear combination of previous gradients and the starting point \cite{nest2018}.
+Furthermore, for bounded iteration counts $k$, the convergence rate of NAG is provably optimal among all methods whose iterates are constrained to the span of previous gradients and the initial point \cite{nest2018}.

 Since Nesterov's original acceleration method \cite{nesterov1983method}, several accelerated gradient methods have been invented, including the one that inspires our work \cite{nesterov2011random,nesterov2017random}.
 Also, \cite{Flammarion2015FromAT} builds a connection between average gradient and acceleration.
-The nature of the acceleration phenomenon has also been investigated from a continuous-time perspective.
+Beyond these discrete-time analyses, the fundamental nature of the acceleration phenomenon has been fruitfully investigated from a continuous-time perspective.
 In particular, \cite{JMLR:v17:15-084} pointed out the relation between the a second-order ordinary differential equation and NAG.
 This discovery allows for a better understanding of Nesterov’s scheme.
 Afterwards, a family of schemes with $O(1/k^2)$ convergence rates has been obtained. \cite{2018Understanding} finds a finer correspondence between discrete-time iteration and continuous-time trajectory and proposes a gradient-correction scheme of NAG. \cite{chen2022gradient} introduced an implicit-velocity scheme of NAG and investigates on the convergence rate of gradient norms.
 Please See Section \ref{sec:ode} for more discussions on the continuous-time perspective.

 \if\highlight1